zhufuyi/sponge_doc/en/web-development-protobuf.md

 Open [http://localhost:8080/apis/swagger/index.html](http://localhost:8080/apis/swagger/index.html) in your browser.
 You will see the API interfaces on the page, as shown in the image below:

-> [!warning] Before writing specific logic code, if you directly request via the Swagger page, it will return a 500 error because the generated template code (internal/handler/xxx.go) has a `panic("implement me")` line in every method function, indicating that specific logic code needs to be implemented.
+> [!warning] Before writing business logic code, if you directly request via the Swagger page, it will return a 500 error because the generated template code (internal/handler/xxx.go) has a `panic("implement me")` line in every method function, indicating that business logic code needs to be implemented.

 ![web-http-swagger](assets/images/web-http-pb-swagger.png)